Brett-Tanner/Journal/May_23.md

   - [x] Change my pass translation is missing
   - [x] Generic adjustments in invoice need English removed
   - [x] Merge child translations
-  - [] Toast translations
+  - [x] Toast translations

 - Invoices

   - [x] First time reg needs to be based on the first seasonal (needs_hat) boolean
     - [x] Repeater discount should also use this boolean rather than looking for previous events

-- Performance

-  - [] Optimise AR queries for
-    - [] Event#show page
-      - Try lazy loading closed accordion contents?
-    - [] SM profile page
-    - [] AM profile page
-  - [] Optimise view rendering for

-- Security

-  - [] SM can only log in from their school's IP address **requires IP list**

 - Styling

   - [x] More clarity on Invoice summary
   - [x] Improve time slot partial layout
-  - [] Make links orange by default, grey on hover
+  - [x] Make links orange by default, grey on hover
+  - [x] Reconfirm email page
-  - [] Forgot password & password reset pages
+  - [x] Forgot password & password reset pages
-  - [] Confirm email page
-  - [] Reconfirm email page
-  - [] Remove the negative margin on login page
+  - [x] Remove the negative margin on login page
-  - [] Different sizes for images on event#show?
+  - [x] Different sizes for images on event#show?
-  - [] Coupon collapse makes the buttons look hilarious on mobile
+  - [x] Coupon collapse makes the buttons look hilarious on mobile
-  - [] Summary popup on event sheet is off center
+  - [x] Summary popup on event sheet is off center

 - Time Slots

   - [x] Time slot index links don't work on live
     - Was trying to access school 1, which doesn't exist anymore
     - Added a check to prevent that
+  - [x] Completely redesigned pagination for TimeSlot#index to use my own method

 - Users